UPDATE: In 2020, Medicaid will have most of the same requirements and application steps detailed below.

 - Pregnant Women, Children and Plan First – Plan First at 146% Federal Poverty Level and children aged 0-18.

 - Other – Title IV-E covers adoption and foster care.
-AL optionally covers certain children up to age 21, but does not cover TB infected individuals.
+AL optionally covers certain children up 21 years of age, but does not cover TB infected individuals.

 How the Affordable Care Act (ACA) has Affected Medicaid Acceptance